trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 helm install conference oci://registry-1.docker.io/salaboy/conference-app --version v1.0.0
 ```

-Check the both Jaeger and Grafana Keptn Dashboards, as by default Keptn Workloads will track the deployment frequency.
+Check both Jaeger and Grafana Keptn Dashboards, as by default, Keptn Workloads will track the deployment frequency.

 In Grafana go to `Dashboards` -> `Keptn Applications`.
-You will see a drop down that allows you to select the different applications services.
+You will see a drop-down that allows you to select the different applications services.
 Check the Notifications Service.
-Because we have only deployed the first version of the deployment, there is not much to see, but the dashboard will become more interesting after we release new versions of our services.
+Because we’ve only deployed the first version of the deployment, there is not much to see, but the dashboard will become more interesting after we release new versions of our services.

 For example, edit the notifications-service deployment and update the `app.kubernetes.io/version` annotation to have the value `v1.1.0` and update the tag used for the container image to be `v1.1.0`